M-Tuy/geochem_learn/README.md

 # geochem_learn
-geochemical data on soil forest soils
+DataFeame of geochemical data on soil forest soil